hafusaorg/hafusaorg.github.io/index.md

 THE VISION
 {: .figcaption}

-# We see a future where violence no longer tears the fabric of our communities.
+# We see a future where violence is met with empowered strength.

-Harmony Aikido Foundation takes a preventative approach towards violence by equipping people to defend themselves and their loved ones against physical attacks.
+Harmony Aikido Foundation takes a preventative approach against violence by equipping people to defend themselves and their loved ones against physical attacks.
 We partner with local community groups to provide high-quality self-defense and awareness training for community members of all ages.

-Organizations we have partnered with to offer self-defense training for community members of all ages.
+Organizations we have partnered with to offer self-defense training {: .center}
-{: .center}

 * ![Alive and Well Women](/uploads/org-alive-and-well.svg)